aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Add Image as Link**

 To avoid large presentation sizes, you can add images (or videos) through links instead of embedding the files directly into presentations.
-This Java code shows you how to add an image and video into a placeholder:
+This PHP code shows you how to add an image and video into a placeholder:

 ```php
   $presentation = new Presentation("input.pptx");